Back

 You're booking an English test for an Australian visa, and it's down to CELPIP-General or PTE Academic.
 Both are approved by the Department of Home Affairs.
 Both work for skilled migration, employer sponsorship, the 482, the 485, and student visas.
 Both cap at the same +20 points ceiling for Superior English.
 So the real question isn't which one is approved.
 It's which one is right for you.

 If Australia is your only destination, it comes down to format fit.
-From the writing and speaking submissions we've graded on Celpify, the biggest gap between CELPIP and PTE appears in Speaking.
-CELPIP rewards a natural, well-organized response that a trained rater can hear is structured.
-PTE Academic rewards crisp, on-time delivery within a tight word window that an algorithm grades.
+From the writing and speaking submissions we've graded on Celpify, the biggest gap between CELPIP and PTE shows up on Speaking.
+CELPIP rewards a natural, well-organised response that a trained rater can hear is structured.
+PTE Academic rewards crisp, on-time delivery inside a tight word window that an algorithm grades.
 Same skill, different incentives.

 Below: the full side-by-side.
 Score thresholds, PR points, AUD cost, format, and who tends to do better on each.